 So, don’t emphasize or dwell too much on fleeting web design trends.
 Instead, focus more on website functionality and user experience.
 For example, one of the popular trends in web design today is parallax.
 This is a design that features a single page that keeps on going forever when users scroll the page.
 It may be popular with some users and web designers, but search engines are not the biggest fans of parallax design.
 And who knows if this website design trend will remain popular a few years from now.

-Also, because users and search engines love a website design that is easy to use and mobile friendly, meeting this need is another way to optimize your website for search engines.
+Also, because users and search engines love a website design that is easy to use and mobile-friendly, meeting this need is another way to optimize your website for search engines.
 Go for a responsive website design.
-As the future of online searches is going mobile, search engines like Google and Bing have started rewarding responsive websites with higher ranking.
+As the future of online searches is going mobile, search engines like Google and Bing have started rewarding responsive websites with a higher ranking.